scottish-government-design-system/designsystem.gov.scot/patterns/task-list/index.md

 Results showed that:

 - four status types performed better than two, offering greater flexibility and support for when tasks can be completed in any order
-- use of red for status labels was harder for the users to read
+- use of red for status labels was harder for the users to read and caused anxiety as the colour typically relates to warnings or errors
 - some users expected the status to be a clickable element
 - sentence case was preferred for status labels

-### Performance data

-Analytics data gathered from the Social Security Child Disability Payment application was shared with the design system team on 23 Febuary 2022.
-The task list was used by 4,183 users across 11,171 sessions.
-Usage was 65% mobile, 2% tablet, 33% desktop.

-The data shows that users on task list pages spend a similar time on the page on mobile compared to desktop (around 12-14 seconds) with mobile users spending slightly less time on the page (this is a mobile user behaviour we've seen elsewhere in our research).

-By it's nature this pattern is used to help simplify a process (in this case it is being used in a process that requires collecting several areas of documentation and personal details) - as such the exit rate is higher on mobile as users appear to leave to get documentation before returning later (2.6% on mobile vs 1.9% on desktop).
+These findings have been incorporated into the latest iteration of the pattern.

 ## Website analytics